• About

 • 5 spicy large red peppers

-• 2 tbsp sugar
+• 2 tablespoon sugar

-• 10 tbsp white vinegar ** see notes
+• 10 tablespoon white vinegar see notes

-• boiling water (enough to cover the vegetables)
+• boiling water enough to cover the vegetables

 Instructions

-2. Peel and cut the turnips, carrots, and beet.
+• Wash the vegetables well.
+Peel and cut the turnips, carrots, and beet.
 Cut the cauliflower.
 Cut the stems off the spicy red pepper.
 Cut the spicy red pepper into thirds.

-3. In a food processor, blend the spicy red pepper and 5 tablespoon of salt.
+• In a food processor, blend the spicy red pepper and 5 tablespoon of salt.

-4. In a large bowl add all of the chopped vegetables and the blended spicy pepper.
+• In a large bowl add all of the chopped vegetables and the blended spicy pepper.
 Mix the vegetables well.
 Allow the vegetables to sit at room temperature for 2 hours and sweat out the moisture.
 There will be a few cups of liquid at the bottom of the bowl.

-5. Add the vegetables into an airtight container or multiple airtight containers (I used 2 half-gallon size mason jars).
+• Add the vegetables into an airtight container or multiple airtight containers (I used 2 half-gallon size mason jars).
 Pour the liquid on top of the vegetables (that sweated out).
 Add 10 tablespoon (this is the total amount) of white vinegar.
 Add 5 tablespoon of salt.

-6. Boil water.
+• Boil water.
 Pour the boiling water into the jar fully covering the vegetables.
 Seal the jar and shake it.
 Open the jar and taste the liquid.
 Don't put the spoon back into the jar!
+Adjust the salt and vinegar depending on the vinegar brine taste.

-8. Seal the jar and keep it at room temperature for 4 days.
+• Seal the jar and keep it at room temperature for 4 days.
 After 4 days once the vegetables have pickled, move the jar to the fridge.
 Keep in the fridge for up to 1 month.

 Equipment